amandeepmittal/amanhimself.dev/src/content/blog/uninstall-nodejs-version-using-volta.md

 The `default` is the version I am actively using.

-## Remove a installed version manually
+## Remove an installed version manually

 1. To remove a specific version, navigate to the Volta's installation directory: